Sacred Earth Foundation

 Years passed, people came, people went, and many gave years of their life and huge contributions to the work of Ekone Ranch.
-This land has a way of inspiring people to say Yes, dedicating themselves to stewardship and earthcare.
-The holdings of Sacred Earth Foundation grew from 160 acres to 1060 acres, and camps were filled to as many as 30 campers in each session.
-Thousands of children had magical experiences at Ekone, immersed in nature, sleeping under the stars, learning from horses, and working, playing and living in community.
+This land has a way of inspiring people to say yes, dedicating themselves to stewardship and earthcare.
+Under Ray's leadership, the holdings of Sacred Earth Foundation grew from 160 acres to 1,060 acres, and camps were filled to as many as 30 campers in each session.
+Thousands of children had magical experiences at Ekone, immersed in nature, sleeping under the stars, learning from horses, and working, playing, and living in community.
 Transformative education grew ever closer to the heart of Ekone’s mission.

-In December of 2007, with partner Nancy Fisse and longtime community members Bob, Chris and Jade at his side, Ray died suddenly of a heart attack at the age of 61; the epitome of health and vigor, on fire with his love for the earth, recently returned from a deeply inspiring trip to Italy, having just walked his (step)daughter down the aisle and called all his old friends to tell them about his trip.
+In December of 2007, with partner Nancy Fisse and longtime community members Bob, Chris and Jade at his side, Ray died suddenly of a heart attack at the age of 61—the epitome of health and vigor, on fire with his love for the earth, recently returned from a deeply inspiring trip to Italy, having just walked his daughter down the aisle and called all his old friends to tell them about his trip.

 A group of dedicated Ekone residents, board members, summer camp alumni, and extended community gathered in the fall of 2008 to chart a course for the future.
 It was decided to pursue 501(c)3 non-profit status, engage in board development, move towards expanded programming, and grow Ekone’s capacity for earth stewardship, human inspiration and changing the world.

 Since that time, Sacred Earth Foundation has grown into a viable nonprofit organization, based on Ray’s vision of Earthcare with a mission to hold SEF lands in trust, to steward with reverence, and to teach sustainable living to children of all ages.
-A nine-person board of directors governs with policy and oversight of operations, bringing widely varied professional backgrounds and sincere dedication to Ekone’s work.
-Six year-round residential staff members dedicate themselves to stewardship and sharing of Ekone land.
-And a growing extended community offers their generous support, time and love to the land and its work.
+A dynamic board of directors governs policy and oversight of operations, bringing widely varied professional backgrounds and sincere dedication to Ekone’s work.
+Nine year-round residential staff members dedicate themselves to stewardship and sharing of Ekone land.
+And a growing extended community offers their generous support, time, and love to the land and its work.

 We invite you to visit the virtual altar in remembrance of Ray Mitchell, and to share YOUR Ekone stories!
-We love to hear from old friends and have many opportunities to come visit~please join us. email@example.com or 509-773-4536
+We love to hear from old friends and have many opportunities to come visit—please join us.